We all have our own ideas of what we mean when we say things like:

 Our hearts/minds must be guarded and “fed” a healthy diet of God’s Word in order to stay steadfast and righteous.
 It truly is a well spring of life —- or death.
 Thoughts are like seeds.
 They have the power to produce fruit/deeds.
 Our natural inclination will be to produce death.
 This is because a sinful person is really sick.
 The virus wants to reproduce itself.
 The only remedy we have or need is the Living Word of YHWH.

 The good news is that YHWH is not only willing, but desires to renew our minds.
-But it will require us to relinquish ourselves to Him.
-Which brings me to a quandary that I often meditate upon (a faculty of my lev).
+But, it will require us to relinquish ourselves to Him.
+This reminds me of a quandary that I often meditate upon (a faculty of my lev).

 But after our release, we must get to know our Redeemer.
 We must choose to trust and follow Him.
 We will all face the wilderness.
 In the wilderness we will be tested and tried, so that our true lev or heart/mind will be revealed.
 This is life, folks.
 Will we die in the desert or move on to the Promised Land?